 Understanding the New York Medicaid Application Process

-It is vital to understand the Medicaid application process in New York.
+It’s vital to understand the Medicaid application process in New York.
 Medicaid is a program for individuals and families who can’t afford the cost of long-term care.
 When you or a loved one apply for Medicaid in New York, proof of income, citizenship, and residence are required.
-For some New Yorkers seeking Medicaid benefits, it is important to work with an expert New York Elder Law attorney to make sure you or a loved one meet the asset and income thresholds required for Medicaid benefits.
+For some New Yorkers seeking Medicaid benefits, it’s important to work with an expert New York elder law attorney and New York Medicaid planning attorney to make sure you or a loved one meet the asset and income thresholds required for Medicaid benefits.

 Medicaid Applications and Financial Catastrophes in New York